Nikhil-Rao20/Three_of_Hearts/README.md

 # What I Learned:

 From this experience, I have gained in-depth knowledge of leveraging Intel Libraries, and the powerful combination of Intel hardware acceleration with Hugging Face models for optimized deep learning workflows.
+I was very amazed with performance of OpenVINO for inference and IPEX for training.
+It was nearly 50% reduced from the original traditional method.

 I learned how to manage and resolve dependency conflicts while setting up essential libraries like torch, wget, and matplotlib, ensuring a robust environment for executing AI models.
-By utilizing Intel Extension for PyTorch (IPEX), I enhanced the performance of models running on Intel CPUs and GPUs, accelerating training and inference tasks significantly.
+By utilizing Intel Extension for PyTorch (IPEX), I enhanced the performance of models running on Intel CPUs and GPUs, accelerating training and inference tasks (with OpenVINO) significantly.
 Handling deprecation warnings, such as replacing the pretrained parameter with weights in PyTorch, helped me stay updated with the latest framework updates and adapt the code to Intel-optimized workflows.

 Working with CUDA allowed me to leverage hardware acceleration to significantly boost the speed of model training and inference, improving both efficiency and scalability.